Generate Board-Independent HDL IP Core from Simulink Model

 existing IPs in your custom reference design.
 To define these interfaces, you

 To integrate the HDL IP core, you can create a custom reference design without AXI4 slave interfaces.
 In the custom reference design, you can only use External IO, Internal IO or AXI4-Stream interface with TLAST mapping.
-For examples of such reference designs, see:
+For examples, see:

 When you generate an HDL IP core without AXI4 slave interfaces, certain restrictions apply.
 See IP Core without AXI4 Slave Interface Restrictions.